 With the introduction of the new NMC education standards the way in which practice-based learning is delivered will change.
 Students still have to undertake 2,300 of theory and 2,300 hours of practice-based learning before they can be registered.
-However, the way in which the proficiencies are presented is different as they are generic and not specific to the four fields of nursing practice as previously.
+However, the way in which the proficiencies are presented is different as they apply across the four fields of nursing practice.

 This resource will support practice-based learning by: